-Speakers are all like artists, in that sense - they create all kinds of complex images (meanings) by arranging words into sentences.
-Words are like tiles of different colors - the same brown tile may be part of a flower, a sucker on a frog's toe, or anything else, depending on how we use it in our mosaic.
 Each tile in any mosaic acquires its 'meaning' only in the context of the other tiles that make up the whole image.
-In the same way, each word acquires its true meaning only in the nexus of the proposition whose meaning, in turn, is more than the sum of its words - it also depends on how they have been put together (The Earth orbits the Sun ≠ The Sun orbits the Earth).
+In the same way, each word acquires its true meaning only in the nexus of the proposition whose meaning, in turn, is more than the sum of its words - it also depends on how they have been put together (The Earth orbits the Sun ideas exist only in our minds.
+We perceive the world's mosaics with our own eyes and ears, and we make sense of them only in our own heads.
+Each mind's eye views the world from its own perspective; its clarity of vision depends on many factors, such as our experience, disposition, context of communication, etc.

+The Sun orbits the Earth).

 Word-meanings are fluid in use - so fluid, indeed, that words and their meanings are relatively independent of each other in the thought mosaics we make.
-It is practically impossible to 'fix' meanings in use, because ideas exist only in our minds.
-We perceive the world's mosaics with our own eyes and ears, and we make sense of them only in our own heads.
-Each mind's eye views the world from its own perspective; its clarity of vision depends on many factors, such as our experience, disposition, context of communication, etc. The 'image' (sentence meaning) different people see with their mind's eye, therefore, may not be the same; it depends as much on the 'color' and patterns of the word-meanings making up the 'image' (proposition), as on their subjective perception - this is why ambiguity is so inherent in all human languages.
+It is practically impossible to 'fix' meanings in use, because

+The 'image' (sentence meaning) different people see with their mind's eye, therefore, may not be the same; it depends as much on the 'color' and patterns of the wordmeanings making the 'image' up (proposition), as on their subjective perception - this is why ambiguity is so inherent in all human languages.
 We 'think' by connecting ideas into complex mosaics of meaning.
 Just as the process of breathing involves both inhalation and exhalation, so also the process of thinking involves both synthesis and analysis of ideas.
 We use language (our 'thinking tool') to spin our 'webs of significance' by synthesizing ideas into conventional sentence structure (the nexus of the Subject, Verb and Object) and analyzing or specifying any of the major sentence constituents.